rofore/gsplus/README.md

-# GS+
+# GS+ LToUDP Edition

-An Apple IIgs emulator based on KEGS
+An Apple IIgs emulator based on KEGS.
+Uses LToUDP for AppleTalk networking instead of LocalTalk/EtherTalk bridging.
+Still experimental and cleanup/rework is needed.
+Tested on Mac OS 12 only!

 # Build instructions